 4 Likely Reasons for a Noisy Water Pipe

 Brackets and clip - Brackets or clips are what hold the actual pipe in place onto the wall.
-If the brackets are not installed correctly or are loose, then the pressure of the water will cause the pipes to move and hit anything that’s around them creating noisy water pipes.
+If the brackets are not installed correctly or are loose.
+The water pressure will cause the pipes to move and hit anything that’s around them.
+This would create noisy water pipes or supply lines.

-Solution: Removing the faulty brackets and correctly installing new clips will secure the pipe in place and stop the pipe from moving.
+Solution: Removing the faulty brackets and correctly installing new clips will secure the pipe in place.
+This will stop the pipe from moving.
 Calling a licensed plumber will fix the problem as they can gain access to the pipes.

 Loose pipe - Loose pipes are another contributing factor when it comes to water hammering in your pipes.
 The loose pipe will vibrate and hit the framing causing the loud hammering sound.
 The same goes for natural wear and tear.
 Over time, pipes become loose and old and an upgrade is usually needed.

-High water pressure - High water pressure can definitely be a cause of your noisy pipes.
-Water pressure that is too high can also cause long term damage to your pipes and other appliances and if the issue is ignored, you could face a burst pipe and that in itself can become a disaster for you and your home.
+High water pressure - High water pressure, or air chambers can definitely be a cause of your noisy pipes.
+Water pressure that is too high can also cause long term damage to your pipes and other appliances and if the issue is ignored.
+High pressure could cause a burst pipe and that in itself can become a disaster for you and your home.

-Solution: The best solution is to call a professional, licensed plumber to do the appropriate testing of your water pressure in the pipes.
+Solution: The best solution is to call a professional, licensed plumber.
+A plumber will do the appropriate testing of your water pressure in the pipes.